difficult client

 Conversely, if the client shows their propensity for needing to analyze, critique and edit, then you must shift into the role of project initiator and idea generator.

-Give them something of a creative storm, if this is possible, and let them pick through and fine-tune the parts that speak to them and through them.
+Give them something of a creative storm, if this is possible.
+Let them pick through and fine-tune the parts that speak to them and through them.

 Depart from your emotional attachment to the content.